 Wear protective gear when attending a flood call.

 As a First Responder, Here's What You Should Know About Floods

 If you're an aspiring first responder, know that you will be required to attend a lot of flood scenes, especially if you live in a flood plain.
 For this reason, most emergency teams require responders to undergo rigorous flood training and to obtain certain immunizations.
 Some of the following vaccinations are required, while others are merely recommended:

 - Hepatitis B, required

 - Typhoid, recommended

 - Meningococcal, recommended

 - Rabies, recommended

-Whether a vaccine is required or recommended, the East Greenwich, RI, flood restoration experts recommend making sure you are up-to-date on all seven of the above vaccines.
+Whether a vaccine is required or recommended, the Hillsgrove, RI, flood restoration experts recommend making sure you are up-to-date on all seven of the above vaccines.
 You never know what illnesses or diseases you may be exposed to on each flood response mission, and you can do your job best if you can respond with peace of mind.

 Additional First Responder Requirements